— Last checked and updated April 27, 2021, by Rachel Lin, Langara College Library & Information Technology practicum

 Open to print and digital magazines, the Magazine of the Year categories celebrate the culmination of what makes a great magazine: innovative content, superior editors, driven design, and the ability to consistently and proactively serve the needs of readers.

 National Magazine Awards: These awards recognize the best in the Canadian magazine industry with 29 categories falling under Writing and Visual, Editorial, Grand Prix: Best Magazine, and Special.
 Awards include cash prizes of $1,000 for gold medal winners.
 The early bird application deadline is mid-January and the final application deadline is at the end of January, with varying application fees per award type.
 Visit Site

 National Magazine Awards: B2B: A Canadian awards competition for business-to-business magazines.
 The awards are open to Canadian magazines and to Canadian citizens, including landed immigrants, whose works were published in a B2B magazine during 2019.

 Applications are accepted from the end of December until mid January.
 The fee for entering a competition is $135 or $125 for early applicants.

 The awards are divided into two categories: individual creators and magazines.
 In addition, individual creator winners will receive a $500 cash prize.
 Call for entries opens Dec.
 3/20, early bird deadline Jan.
 8/21, closes Jan.
 18/21.
+Finalists for the 2021 awards will be announce in the spring.
 Visit Site

 Outdoor Writers of Canada Communication Awards: This is an annual competition for outdoor writers of Canada.
 Award winners are selected from excellent contributors within the OWC membership.